What is SG?

 Collect and promptly submit employees' Tax File Numbers (TFNs) to their super funds.

-Late or missed SG payments require reporting to the ATO and incur the Superannuation Guarantee Charge, which includes extra fees and interest.
+Yes.
+Late or missed SG payments must be reported to the ATO and will trigger the Superannuation Guarantee Charge, which includes additional fees and interest.

 - Maintain records of offering super fund choices and of SG payments made.